 A selection of Ernest Vitin's layered glass artwork

-Ernest Vitin is a young, extremely gifted, purposeful glass artist.
+Ernest Vitin is a young, purposeful glass artist.

 Embracing the layered, also called- stacked glass technique, he is the author of the largest, entirely handmade, over 22 tons heavy layered glass architectural sculpture in the Baltics- “In Nature” (2015).
 The hand treatment of “In Nature” spans over 20 km or 12.5 miles.
 It is located in the main foyer of the newly built, multi award-winning, modern Academic Centre for Natural Sciences of the University of Latvia.
 T